okbel/observable-sandbox/README.md

 ## Filter Function
 > Return a new Array, takes a predicate function that returns a boolean

+> For performance issues this needs to be as early as possible

 ``` javascript
 Array.prototype.filter = function(predicateFn) {
   var results = [];